lsaravia/DynamicForestExtinction/README.md

 	<http://netlogoweb.org/web?https://raw.githubusercontent.com/lsaravia/DynamicForestExtinction/main/ContactProcessBirdsInsideForest.nlogo>

 * **MultipleContactNeutralMigrat.nlogo** A multiple species neutral/hierarchical model described in [1].
-The model has three behaviors
+The model has three behaviours

 	1. A completely neutral model, where species disperse and if the site is occupied the individual dies
 	2. A completely neutral model, where species disperse to empty sites if they are available